jzaefferer/video-call-linter/README.md

 **Angle**: Maybe with feature detection, to calculate the angle of the face?

-**Lighting**, Background: Sample the surroundings, or the whole image, to see if there's too much (bright) white (like #fffeff, #fbfcfd)?
-Maybe start by turning it grayscale, then try to detect overexposed areas (sort all pixels by color?
-Check the ratio of almost-perfect white to other colors?).
-[See also](https://www.pyimagesearch.com/2016/10/31/detecting-multiple-bright-spots-in-an-image-with-python-and-opencv/), [or this lib](https://github.com/Vibrant-Colors/node-vibrant)

 **Network**: Ping some server to check for latency (in ms)?
 Use browser API to check for connection type (2G = bad)?

-Audio: Record an audio sample, play it back, for a self-test.
+**Audio**: Record an audio sample, play it back, for a self-test.
 Sample noise, sample voice, calculate signal-to-noise.
 Try to transcribe the voice (with language input?) - if it works, others should understand you, too.